hegh/log/README.md

     }

 Redirect logging output by setting `log.Info`, `log.Warn`, `log.Error`, and
-`log.Fatal` to alternative io.Writer instances.
+`log.Fatal` to alternative `io.Writer` instances.

-Example of complex log redirection.
-This directs everything into progname.info.log, warning and above into progname.warn.log, error and above into progname.error.log, and fatal messages additionally get printed to stderr:
+Here is an example of complex log redirection.
+This directs everything into `progname.info.log`, warning and above into `progname.warn.log`, error and above into `progname.error.log`, and fatal messages additionally get printed to `stderr`:

     // Package preinit should be imported by any package that needs to log
     // anything during its initialization.